-- Add chicken to a 1 quart zip lock bag.
+Add chicken to a Ziploc bag (quart sized).
 Pour a few tablespoons (2-3) of the prepared balsamic glaze in the bag with the chicken.
 Squeeze out excess air and seal bag.
 Massage chicken through the bag to coat them in glaze.

 - Let chicken marinate in the refrigerator for at least 30 minutes.
 For best results, marinate for 5 hours.

 - Remove chicken from ziplock bag.
 Discard bag and balsamic glaze that chicken rested in.
 Place chicken in a small baking dish and pour a few tablespoons (2-3) of fresh balsamic glaze on top.
 Note: Be sure you still have enough balsamic glaze left over for drizzling over the prepared salad at the end.

 Bake chicken for 30 minutes or until it is no longer pink in the middle.